What to pack for Barcelona in September

 Packing for Barcelona in a carry-on

 Being a touristy destination, even in September, we recommend packing light for your trip to Barcelona.
-Use a carry-on and only pack items that you will really need and use during your visit.
+Use a carry-on and only pack items that you will need and use during your visit.

-Avoid overpacking, and carrying flashy and expensive items.
+Avoid overpacking and carrying flashy and expensive items.

 We traveled to Barcelona using our backpack and we were able to carry a variety of outfits, one pair of comfortable walking shoes, accessories, a lightweight jacket, camera gear, and cosmetics.
 And we used packing cubes to organize everything.